SeaGL/seagl.github.io/_posts/2020-03-06-Last-Yrs-Keynotes-And-Dates.md

 Lisha describes some of her work with Geeks Without Bounds and the limiting factor of corporate expression of power, pitted against activism, unions, and social justice.
 [The Cost Of Freedom](https://archive.org/details/thecostoffreedom_202001)

-Stay tuned this week for the next blog post on all recorded talks from the speakers who opted to record!
+Stay tuned this week for the next blog post on all recorded talks!